VeniVidiCodici/speccer/README.md

 **Credits**

-*To be expanded.*
+See /license/Special cases.txt for a list of 3rd party code used.

 **License**

-GNU GPLv3 License
+GNU GPLv3 License - Located in /license/GNU General Public License version 3.txt